 The itemtype we are using for this specialist is “Specialist”.
 But there are also “Normal” used for Cultural items.

-With the Allocation we define where this item fits in to.
+With the Allocation we define where this item fits into.
 This is in some way linked to the <Template> we have choosen.

 Allocation can be: